Youssefares/blog/src/pages/how-liverpools-back-five-won-the-premier-league/index.md

 cta: matplotlib meets football
 colab_link: https://colab.research.google.com/github/devinpleuler/analytics-handbook/blob/master/notebooks/data_extraction_and_transformation.ipynb
 ---
-Less than 3 years ago, Jurgen Klopp fielded a back five that comprised Simone Mignolet, Dejan Lovren, Joel Matip, Alberto Moreno and non specialist Joe Gomez at right back on a premier league visit to Wembley.
+Less than 3 years ago, Jurgen Klopp fielded a back five that comprised Simon Mignolet, Dejan Lovren, Joël Matip, Alberto Moreno and non specialist Joe Gomez at right back on a premier league visit to Wembley.
 [The result on the day](https://twitter.com/guardian_sport/status/922180812770041858) seems like a very distant memory now.

 **And despite we all knowing how Liverpool have fared since then, this is one more attempt at telling the story.**